CosmoMyzrailGorynych/justdoit/Readme.md

 * `SERVE_DOTFILES` — `0` or `1` (default).
 Whether files with dots at the beginning of their name (like `.gitignore`) will be served.
 * `SERVE_404` — a path to a file that will be served if a client opens an invalid URL.
 Defaults to `404.html`.
 If the file is not found, a plain-text response will be given.

+## Checking the app's status

+If syncing and building succeeded, the app will serve an endpoint `/justdoitstatus.json`.
+It will have `{"ok":true}` response.
+If the build/pulling was unsuccessful, there will be a 404 error.
 ## Support

 Eh.